Don’t Get Scammed on Black Friday: How to Identify Deals vs. Duds

 Plus, if there are no reviews or the product doesn’t exist yet, that’s a good hint (though no guarantee) the item might be a derivative.

 Avoid Rebates… or Make Sure You Actually Use Them

 That bold-print sale price might have a fine-print catch: It might include a mail-in rebate.
 Or, maybe the discount isn’t that great, but the purchase of a specific item comes with coupons or gift cards for future use.

-Of course, we Penny Hoarders love rebates, cash-back programs, discounted gift cards and other easy ways to save a few bucks.
+Of course, we Penny Hoarders love rebates, cash-back programs, free gift cards and other easy ways to save a few bucks.